An Irrational-slope Thompson's Group: Multiplication

 \section{Multiplication}

-Multiplication in the group $\ft$ is performed by composition of the two maps.
-When the two elements are given by tree pairs, to be able to multiply we find a common subdivision for the target tree of the first element, and the source tree of the second element.
-Take two elements given by tree pairs $(T_1,T_2)$ and $(S_1, S_2)$.
-If it happens that $T_2=S_1$, then the composed element will be $(T_1,S_2)$.
-Hence, if those trees are not the same, we find larger tree pairs for each element in such a way that those two trees are the same.
-This can be done using the following Lemma.
+As in $F$, multiplication in $\ft$ is given by composition of maps.
+To be able to multiply two elements given by tree pairs, we find a common expansion for the target tree of the first element and the source tree of the second element.
+Consider two elements given by tree pairs $(T_1,T_2)$ and $(S_1, S_2)$.
+If it happens that $T_2=S_1$, then the product will be represented by $(T_1,S_2)$.
+If $T_1\neq T_2$ we apply the following proposition:

-\begin{prop} Given two trees $T$ and $T'$ (with $x$- and $y$-carets), there exists a tree $T''$ which is a finer subdivision to both. \end{prop}
+\begin{prop} Given two trees $T$ and $T'$, there exists a common expansion tree $T''$, which represents a common subdivision of the subdivisions of $[0,1]$ given by $T$ and $T'$ respectively. \end{prop}

-{\it Proof.} In cases when the carets are all the same type, as it happens in $F$, this can be done by just adding a few carets to construct the least common refinement.
-In our case, carets are of two types, so some carets need to be switched to the other type.
-Use Figure \ref{common} as a reference to see how carets can be made to switch types.
-The following Lemma will also be useful later.
+{\it Proof.} If the carets are all of the same type, this can be done by just adding carets to construct the least common expansion in the same way as is done with $F$.
+If both caret types are present we first need to switch the carets in $T$ to agree with those in $T'.$ This is done by applying Proposition \ref{changecarets}, see Figure \ref{common} for an illustration.
+Once this process is finished we might need to add some more carets to obatin the tree $T'',$ which is an expansion of $T$ and has $T'$ as subtree.

-\begin{lem} Any caret in a tree $T$ can always be switched from $x$-type to $y$-type or viceversa, by adding at most one caret to $T$. \end{lem}

-{\it Proof of Lemma.} If the caret to be switched can have a basic move performed to it, then that switches the type.
-If the child in the short edge is not there, add one of the same type to perform the basic move (see picture 2 of Figure \ref{common}).
-And if the child caret on the short side is the opposite type, keep going down short sides until a basic move can be done.
-Should this process not result in a basic move, add a caret to the bottom one and perform several basic moves going back up to the caret to be switched.
-See pictures 3, 4 and 5 on Figure \ref{common}.

-By changing the types of some carets (maybe with the aid of some added carets), we can find a subdivision of $T$ which is also a subdivision of $T'$.
-Add the necessary carets to make them equal and construct the common subdivision $T''$ (see picture 6 in Figure \ref{common}).
-This ends the proof of Proposition \ref{commontree}.

 This procedure finishes the construction of the algorithm to perform the multiplication of two elements given by two tree pairs $(T_1,T_2)$ and $(S_1, S_2)$.
 Find the tree $T_3$ which is the common subdivision for $T_2$ and $S_1$, and find two tree pairs which represent the same elements which look like $(T_1',T_3)$ and $(T_3,S_2')$.
-This is done adding to $T_1$ the carets corresponding to those we have added to $T_2$, and the same for the other pair.
-Finally, the multiplication element is given by $(T_1',S_2')$.
-See a simple example in Figure \ref{mult}.
+This is done by adding to $T_1$ the carets corresponding to those we have added to $T_2$, and similarly for the other pair.
+Finally, the product is given by $(T_1',S_2')$.
+See Figure \ref{mult} for a simple example.